-Finding the motivation to get outdoors can be tough, but with your best friend (your pooch!) alongside you, it is much easier!
+Finding the motivation to get outdoors can be tough, but with your best friend (your pooch) alongside you, it’s much easier.

-Your dog will appreciate and benefit from the exercise and fresh air just as much as you, so why not make a New Years resolution to do it together!
+Your dog will appreciate and benefit from the exercise and fresh air just as much as you will, so why not do it together!

-- Reduce the risk of cardiovascular disease and type 2 diabetes.
+- Reduces the risk of cardiovascular disease and type 2 diabetes.

 - Lowers blood pressure.

 - Reduces feelings of anxiety and depression.